-For the FY 2023-2024, the ESG program includes funding to support Bay Area Community Services' rapid rehousing services program to place those staying at the SHARE Center into permanent housing options.
+For the FY 2024-2025, the ESG program includes funding to support Community Homeless Solutions Chinatown Navigation Center - rapid rehousing services program to place those staying at the CNC into permanent housing options.
 The City and County also provide funding from local resources to support the operations of the SHARE Center.
 The City and County have also partnered to run an Emergency Motel Shelter ARPA/Project Roomkey program which provides emergency shelter support services, and housing navigation support to those who have high risk of contracting COVID-19.
 The City was awarded Cal ICH Encampment Resolution Grant Funding which also provides emergency motel vouchers to unhoused resident living in encampments within the City of Salinas.

-The Bay Area Community Services program, funded with ESG rapid rehousing funds, will include the provision of rent subsidies, housing relocation stabilization services, financial assistance and housing navigation to program participants.
-This program will help prevent homelessness or shorten the period of time that individuals and families experience homelessness.
+The Chinatown Navigation Center Rapid Rehousing program, funded with ESG rapid rehousing funds, will include the provision of rent subsidies, housing relocation stabilization services, financial assistance and housing navigation to program participants.
+This program will help prevent homelessness or shorten the period of time that individuals experience homelessness.